eugenp/tutorials/README.md

-Spring Tutorials
+Java and Spring Tutorials
 ================

-This project is **a collection of small and focused tutorials** each covering a single and well defined area of development.
+This project is **a collection of small and focused tutorials** - each covering a single and well defined area of development in the Java ecosystem.
-Most of the tutorial projects are focused on the `Spring Framework` (and `Spring Security`).
+A strong focus of these is, of course, the Spring Framework - Spring, Spring Boot and Spring Securiyt.
 In additional to Spring, the following technologies are in focus: `core Java`, `Jackson`, `HttpClient`, `Guava`.

 Building the project
 ====================